Vaccine allergy? Experts say most past reactions not valid reason for exemptions | CBC News

 Vaccine allergy?
 Experts say most past reactions not valid reason for exemptions

-Some patients concerned about receiving 2nd mRNA dose if they had an adverse reaction to the 1st
+Some patients concerned about receiving 2nd mRNA dose if they had adverse reaction to the 1st

 Dr. Mariam Hanna noticed an uptick in requests for allergy assessments in her Burlington, Ont., clinic after the province began implementing COVID-19 vaccine certificates last month.